 Please note that the meet and greet and airport transfer to the first hotel is ONLY available on the first day of the tour.
 If you plan to stay extra nights before the start of the tour, please contact us for the transfer if needed.

 Welcome to Osaka!
 We will pick you up from the airport and take to the hotel by private car.

 NOTE 2: If you wish to stay extra nights before the tour starts, please contact us to book hotel accommodations.

 Travel to Himeji Castle nicknamed "white heron castle" for its noble gentility.
 It's one of Japan’s few remaining original castles and one of the 2 first World Cultural Heritage Sites.
 Following a long winding road, you’ll view its magnificent castle tower.
 Elegant from the outside, the interior quickly changes to a more masculine, simple aesthetic highlighting its beautifully preserved wooden features.
 Next to the castle is Koko-en Garden, featuring a large pond with a dynamic waterfall, full of colorful carp, and some other gardens.
 Then, you will make your way to Adachi Art Museum and Garden.
-This garden has been rated among the finest Japanese-styled gardens by JOJG for many years in a row.
-It stands one of the most sophisticated gardens and museums in Japan, and is splashed here and there with fall colors for your delight.
-Tonight, you will experience staying at a ryokan (traditional Japanese inn) at in Matsue City in Japan.
+This garden has been rated as the finest Japanese-styled garden by JOJG for many years in a row.
+It's unique in that you enjoy it by seeing it through the windows like "living pictures" before seeing the exhibits of real paintings on the second floor of the museum.
+It stands one of the most sophisticated gardens and museums in Japan.
+Tonight, you will experience staying at a ryokan (traditional Japanese inn) facing Lake Shinji in Matsue City in Japan.